lcappuccio/RandomStuffInAZip/README.md

  to a zip

 # MapDB
-The zip files are saved to a in memory database using [MapDB](http://www.mapdb.org) for faster access
+The zip files are saved to a in memory database using [MapDB](http://www.mapdb.org) for faster access and to limit disk operations

 [![Build Status](https://travis-ci.org/lcappuccio/RandomStuffInAZip.svg?branch=master)](https://travis-ci.org/lcappuccio/RandomStuffInAZip)